Group Members

 Email: frontier@chem.rochester.edu

-Aleksa Milosavljevic, MSc - Fourth-Year Graduate Student
+Aleksa Milosavljevic, MSc - Fifth-Year Graduate Student

 Aleksa Milosavljevic comes from Serbia, where he received his BS in Chemistry from the University of Belgrade and was recognized as the best chemistry student of his generation.
 During high school, he competed twice in International Chemistry Olympiad, winning Silver (as a Junior) and Gold (as a Senior) awards.
 He did his undergraduate work with Dr. Igor Opsenica, working on developing the Buchwald-Hartwig reaction for the synthesis of novel tetrazole-containing medchem targets.
-As a graduate student, Aleksa received the DeRight, Weissberger, and Sherman-Clarke fellowships, as well as the W. D. Walters Teaching Award.
+As a graduate student, Aleksa received the Moses-Passer, DeRight, Weissberger, and Sherman-Clarke fellowships, as well as the W. D. Walters Teaching Award.
 In our lab, Aleksa is working on expanding the scope of the halo-Prins/halo-Nazarov chemistry to ketones and making heterocyclic compounds.
-He is also working on the syntheses of natural products that implement this chemistry as the key step.
+He is also working on the total syntheses of natural products that implement this chemistry as the key step.
 In his efforts, he actively utilizes U of R computational resources to guide his experimental research.
 In his spare time, Aleksa enjoys reading, cooking, and watching different movies and TV shows.
 He also takes joy in playing board and deduction games with his friends.

-Patrycia Zybura, MSc - Second-Year Graduate Student
+Patrycia Zybura, MSc - Third-Year Graduate Student

 Pat is from New Jersey and received her BS in chemistry from the College of New Jersey (TCNJ) in 2021.
 She was recognized as the best organic chemistry student of her generation [ at TCNJ :) ].
 For her dedication to teaching, she has been awarded the W. D. Walters Teaching Award.
 In our lab, Pat is working on probing novel cationic cyclization strategies.
 As a first-year graduate student at the University of Rochester, Pat was awarded the Sherman-Clarke Fellowship.
 In her spare time, she enjoys watching movies, listening to music, and going on long walks.

-Yusuf Ibrahim, MSc - First-Year Graduate Student
+Yusuf Ibrahim, MSc - Second-Year Graduate Student

 Yusuf Ibrahim hails from Nigeria.
 He completed his undergraduate studies in Chemistry at Kwara State University, after which he pursued his MSc degree in Organic Chemistry at the University of Chinese Academy of Sciences in China, under the guidance of Prof. Li Baolin.
 His research focused on synthesizing furan and pyrrole derivatives, utilizing phosphoric acid as a catalyst, and investigating their photophysical properties.